panaturbo/testrepo2/doc/dnssec-guide/signing.rst

 -  The ``keys`` clause lists all keys that should be in the zone, along with their associated parameters.
-In this example, we are using the conventional KSK/ZSK split, with the KSK changed every year and the ZSK changed every two months.
-We have used one of the two mandatory algorithms for the keys.
-(The ``default`` DNSSEC policy sets a CSK that is never changed.)
+In this example, we are using the conventional KSK/ZSK split, with the KSK changed every year and the ZSK changed every two months (the ``default`` DNSSEC policy sets a CSK that is never changed).
+Keys are created using the ECDSAPS256SHA256 algorithm; each KSK/ZSK pair must have the same algorithm.
+A CSK combines the functionality of a ZSK and a KSK.

 -  The parameters ending in ``-ttl`` are, as expected, the TTLs of the associated records.
 Remember that during a key rollover,